FlipperMaker/flippermaker.github.io/README.md

 * On your PC option 2: Download the generated file, then copy the file to the correct directory on your Flipper Zero's SD Card.

-## Update 5/19/2022
+## Update 5/20/2022
-* Added `parseIRDB.py` for generating part of JavaScript that stores IR devices
+* Added support for TouchTunes files!
+Brute force coming soon.
 * [`Previous Updates`](https://github.com/FlipperMaker/flippermaker.github.io/discussions/categories/updates)

 ## Currently Supported:
+* TouchTunes
 * IR
 * MegaCode
 * H10301